-Elective (★3) (see Note 11)
+Elective (3) (see Note 2)

-SC INF 494 (★3)/NURS 494 (★3) (see Notes 7 and 12)
+SC INF 494 (3)/NURS 494 (3) (see Notes 8 and 10)

-SC INF 495 (★9) (see Note 10)
+SC INF 495 (★9) (see Note 11)

-- (1) Assistance is provided by Faculté Saint-Jean to determine, according to previous coursework and admission test in language proficiency, which course is suitable. (see §183.1.2) - To proceed to Year 2 students must have passed all Year 1 courses. - "SC INF" denotes nursing courses where French is the primary language of - Due to course scheduling conflicts, INT D 410 will be replaced with NURS 498 "Inter-Professional Team Concepts" Parts 1-3 scheduled during Years 2, 3, and 4.
-Current students should check the Faculty of Nursing website at www.nursing.ualberta.ca for details. - (5) To proceed to Year 3 students must have passed all Year 2 courses. - Courses may be configured differently depending on clinical placement availability. - The Faculty of Nursing will offer this course in French whenever possible.
-When offered, students in the Billingual Nursing Program must take this course in French. - To proceed to Year 4, students must have passed all Year 2 and 3 courses. - Based on academic and clinical performance, and on availability of placements, students may elect to complete all Year 4 requirements at another Canadian university where French is the language of instruction. - (10) Based on academic and clinical performance, and on availability of placements, students may also elect to complete the senior practicum in a bilingual or francophone milieu outside of Edmonton. - (11) The language of instruction of this elective must be French and it is normally taken at Faculté Saint-Jean. - (12) To proceed with NURS 494 or SC INF 494 students must have passed all courses of this program except the corequisite SC INF 495.
+- (1) Depending on the results of language placement testing, Faculté Saint-Jean will determine which one of the following three options is required for the - a.
+FRANC 226 (★3), 227 (★3), and 232 (★3) - ANGL 126 (★3), FRANC 227 (★3), and ★3 in ANGL at the 100-level or - c.
+ANGL 126 (★3), FRANC 227 (★3), and ★3 in electives - (2) Electives are to be selected from disciplines of the student's choice, including courses from the biological, physical, behavioural or social sciences, and the humanities.
+The language of instruction of all electives must be French and electives are normally taken at Faculté Saint-Jean. - (3) To proceed to Year 2 students must have passed all Year 1 courses. - "SC INF" denotes nursing courses where French is the primary language of instruction - (5) Due to course scheduling conflicts, INT D 410 will be replaced with NURS 498 "Inter-Professional Team Concepts" Parts 1-3 scheduled during Years 2, 3, and 4.
+Current students should check the Faculty of Nursing website at www.nursing.ualberta.ca for details. - (6) To proceed to Year 3 students must have passed all Year 2 courses. - (7) Courses may be configured differently depending on clinical placement availability. - The Faculty of Nursing will offer this course in French whenever possible.
+When offered, students in the Bilingual Nursing Program must take this course in French. - (9) To proceed to Year 4, students must have passed all Year 2 and 3 courses. - (10) To proceed with NURS 494 or SC INF 494 students must have passed all courses of this program except the corequisite SC INF 495. - (11) Based on academic and clinical performance, and on availability of placements, students may elect to complete the senior practicum in a bilingual or francophone milieu outside of Edmonton.

-Degree of Master of Nursing 134.7
+Degree of Master of Nursing 134.6

-For information regarding the MN program, refer to the Graduate Programs Calendar section.
+For information regarding the MN program, refer to the Graduate Programs Calendar section

-Degree of PhD in Nursing 134.8
+Degree of PhD in Nursing 134.7

-For information regarding the PhD Program in Nursing, refer to the Graduate
+For information regarding the PhD Program in Nursing, refer to the Graduate Programs Calendar section.

-The Graduate Certificate in Teaching 134.9 and Learning in Nursing Education
+134.8 The Graduate Certificate in Teaching and Learning in Nursing Education